open-telemetry/opamp-spec/README.md

 provided that the Server previously offered and the Agent accepted the particular type of destination.

-For own telemetry and "other" destinations the Server MUSt also communicate the revocation fact to the corresponding destinations so that they can begin rejecting access to connections that use the revoked credentials.
+For own telemetry and "other" destinations the Server MUST also communicate the revocation fact to the corresponding destinations so that they can begin rejecting access to connections that use the revoked credentials.